lucblassel/lucblassel.com/posts/implementing-linear-regression.markdown

 RMSE = \sqrt{\frac{\sum_{i=1}^m(\hat{y}^{(i)} - y^{(i)})^2}{m}}
 $$

-In this case uor regressor and the `scikit-learn` regressor both have an RMSE of $4.9277$, with only a difference of $0.00008\%$, so our model and the state of the art have an identical performance, which is quite reassuring.
+In this case our regressor and the `scikit-learn` regressor both have an RMSE of $4.9277$, with only a difference of $0.00008\%$, so our model and the state of the art have an identical performance, which is quite reassuring.

-In a next post I'll talk about regularization and how we can add it to our linear regressor.
+In the next post I'll talk about regularization and how we can add it to our linear regressor.
 In the meantime I hope you've liked this little write-up and if you want to take a closer look at the code it's all available in this repo: <a></a>[github.com/lucblassel/website_projects](https://github.com/lucblassel/website_projects/)